-Safe-T-Cover's above ground enclosures are installed in locations across the US and Canada.
+Safe-T-Cover's above ground enclosures are installed in locations across the United States and Canada where enclosure heaters are required.
 We all know that North America spans many different climate zones.
 This means we need to be pros at keeping your equipment at the right temperature no matter what the weather's doing outside.
 We are used to receiving daily questions about our enclosure heaters and heating process.
 We know how important this topic is to you whether you're a distributor, engineer, water jurisdiction, building owner, or contractor.
-So, here are the answers to the seven most commonly asked questions about heating.
+So, here are the answers to the seven most commonly asked questions about enclosure heaters.

 HOW MUCH HEAT DO I NEED AND WHAT VOLTAGES ARE AVAILABLE?

-What types of heaters are available to choose from and how do they Work?
+What types of Enclosure heaters are available to choose from and how do they Work?

 How is the temperature controlled?
 Where is the thermostat installed?

 For smaller diameter pipe sizes, most manufacturers provide a self-regulating heat cable.
 This video from Instrument Specialties Inc. gives an overview of how these heating cables work.
 For the other two enclosure heater options, the wall mounted and slab mounted enclosure heaters, a thermostat determines when the heater will be energized.
 Most wall mounted heater thermostats are built into the body of the heater and are located high enough on the wall for the heater to be safe from water damage.
 For slab mounted heaters, the thermostat is installed about 12” above the slab.
 The thermostat is set at 40 degrees and are designed to maintain this temperature inside the enclosure all the way down to – 30 degrees F. That is, if the heater satisfies the ASSE 1060 class 1 requirements.

 What happens if the power fails?